CollaboraOnline/CollaboraOnline.github.io/layouts/shortcodes/common-build-commands.md

 ```bash
 make run
 ```
-Among other, the output will contain the links that you can directly follow to see Writer, Calc, and Impress test documents in your browser.
+The output will contain the links that you can directly follow to see Writer, Calc, and Impress test documents in your browser.

 #### Hacking it